Gravitational Wave imprints of the Doublet Left-Right Symmetric Model: Parameter scan

 If the parameter point passes all the aforementioned theoretical and experimental constraints, we construct the effective potential using the Arnold-Espinosa method.
 We satisfy the Linde-Weinberg bound\,\cite{Linde:1975sw,Weinberg:1976pe} by numerically checking that the minimum of the zero-temperature effective potential at $R=v_R$ is the absolute minimum.
 We reject the point if symmetry non-restoration persists at high temperatures.
 Next, we check for a possible first-order phase transition, using the python-based package \texttt{CosmoTransitions}\,\cite{Wainwright:2011kj}.
 The strength of FOPT can be quantified by the ratio \beq \xi_c = \frac{v_c}{T_c}, \eeq where $T_c$ is the critical temperature at which the two minima become degenerate and $v_c$ is the \vev at $T_c$.
-The FOPT is considered to be strong if the following criterion is met\,\cite{Quiros:1994dr}, \beq \xi_c >1. \eeq
+The FOPT is considered to be strong if the following criterion is met\,\cite{Quiros:1994dr} \footnote{It is known that the field value, $v_c$, and $T_c$ are gauge dependent, therefore, so is the ratio $\frac{v_c}{T_c}$.
+However changing the gauge-fixing parameter has a subleading effect on $\frac{v_c}{T_c}$\,\cite{Patel:2011th,Chatterjee:2022pxf}.
+In the subsequent analysis, we work in the Landau gauge, for which the gauge-dependence is numerically minimised. }, \beq \xi_c >1. \eeq

 In fig.\,\ref{fig: rho1rho2}, we show the points with FOPT projected onto the $\rho_1-\rho_2$ plane for $v_R=30$ TeV, color-coded according to the value of $\xi_c$.
 The left panel shows all points with $\xi_c>0$, while the right panel only shows points satisfying the SFOPT criterion $\xi_c>1$.
 The grey dots depict parameter points passing the existing theoretical and experimental bounds.
 As suggested by the preliminary scans, SFOPT prefers $\rho_1 \lesssim \mathcal{O}(0.1)$.
 Points with $\rho_1\lesssim\mathcal{O}(10^{-2})$ and $\rho_2\gtrsim \ordone$ violate the Linde-Weinberg bound.
 Therefore, there are no points showing SFOPT in this region.
 A large number of points with $\rho_2 \gtrsim 6$ also exhibit symmetry non-restoration at high temperatures.